Hi, what do you want to do?

 Pay It Forward

 Ninth graders practice serial reciprocity.
-In this "Pay It Forward," lesson, 9th graders watch the film of the same name and discuss how it mirrors work by Martin Luther King, Jr. Students then discuss service projects they can carry out...
+In this "Pay It Forward," instructional activity, 9th graders watch the film of the same name and discuss how it mirrors work by Martin Luther King, Jr. Students then discuss service projects...

 Curated OER